hello-robot/stretch_tutorials/ros2/deep_perception.md

 For the sake of brevity, we will limit the scope of this tutorial to drawing bounding boxes around objects of interest to point to pixels in the image frame, and drawing a detection plane corresponding to depth pixels in the camera frame.

+## Warning
+Running inference on Stretch results in continuous high current draw by the CPU.
+Pleas ensure proper ventilation with the onboard fan.
+It is recommended to run the demo in tethered mode.

 ## See It In Action
 Go ahead and execute the following command to run the inference and visualize the detections in RViz: